SuyogPrasai/microlane/README.md

 ## Usage

 - ### Running Experiments
    - Experiments are run through Jupyter Notebooks, which handle data loading, augmentation, and model inference.
-There are two main inference notebooks right now `scripts/inference.ipynb` ( takes in single image )and `scripts/sequence_inference.ipynb` ( takes in multiple images)
+There are two main inference notebooks right now: `scripts/inference.ipynb` ( takes in single image ) and `scripts/sequence_inference.ipynb` ( takes in multiple images ).

    - Before running, edit the configuration block at the top of the notebook to select the desired `MODEL`, `DATASET`, and `AUGMENTATION` preset.
 The notebook will automatically start the required Docker container and store raw results and visualizations in the configured experiment directory.